 Your administrator may have set the language and region for the organization.
 You can change the language you see by updating your profile.
 You cannot change the region.
 If you have a public account, you can set your language and region through your profile.

 Your administrator may have set the default units for the map scale bar, measure tool, directions, and analysis.
 You can change the units you see by updating your profile.
 United States standard sets the units to miles, feet, and inches; metric sets the units to kilometers, meters, and centimeters.

 If you have an organizational account, you can change the page that appears each time you sign in to the site.
 For example, if you want to go directly to Map Viewer after signing in, choose Map from the Set your start page drop-down menu.
 The page choices you see depend on your privileges.
-If you don't modify this setting, you will continue to be taken to the default start page for your role (organization page for administrators and those with administrative privileges, and home page for all other users) when you sign in.
+If you don't modify this setting, the default start page for your role (organization page for administrators and those with administrative privileges, and home page for all other users) will continue to appear when you sign in.